-Currently there is no known cause for multiple sclerosis although many different hypotheses have been put forward.
+Currently, there is no known cause for multiple sclerosis although many different hypotheses have been put forward.
 Surprisingly, there are no known associative genes that have been implicated in causing multiple sclerosis and scientists believe there might be a complex interaction between genes and environmental factors to produce demyelination observed in multiple sclerosis.
 The most common theories about the cause(s) of multiple sclerosis include:

-- Viral infection and resulting autoimmune reaction where evidence from Experimental allergic encephalomyelitis mouse models suggest a strong link
+- Viral infection and resulting in autoimmune reaction where evidence from Experimental allergic encephalomyelitis mouse models suggest a strong link

 - Genetic factors: inherited predisposition possibly through the immune system, although a mutation in a gene has not been discovered